ajoh504/referenceguides/Python.md

 # Classes

 In Python, a custom class can be created to organize and store objects using the `class` keyword.
-If the class is empty, the print statement returns the memory address where the object is stored.
+The print statement returns the name of the class and the memory address where the object is stored.

 ```py
 class test_class: